ai-tech-karthik/banking-data-pipeline/docs/architecture/system_design.md

 ## Overview

-The LendingClub Data Pipeline is a production-grade data processing system built with modern data engineering best practices.
+The Banking Data Pipeline is a production-grade data processing system built with modern data engineering best practices.
 The system demonstrates a complete end-to-end data pipeline that ingests raw CSV files, applies multi-layer transformations, and outputs enriched analytical data in multiple formats.

 ## Core Design Principles